joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/10/23/us/anglican-church-stephen-wood.html

 **Arsenal had to make a special case for Max Dowman - his super talent merits it**\
-`Arsenal have managed to sign Max Dowman to scholarship terms.
-A professional contract is expected to follow when he turns 17`\
+`Arsenal have managed to sign the 15-year-old to scholarship terms.
+A professional contract is expected to follow when he turns 17...`\
 https://nytimes.com/athletic/6744503/2025/10/23/max-dowman-arsenal-contract-analysis/

 **NFL Week 8 projected scores: Model predicts point spreads and totals for every game**\